 So often a beach trip is a game of deftly tiptoeing over a carpet of towels, taking a tennis ball to the head and falling into the remnants of yesterday’s sand castle… or maybe this is just me?

 I’ve long dreamt of a stretch of beach where I can throw down my towel like an explorer at a secret spot.
 So I spent my summer trawling secret Sunshine Coast beaches to find seven spots to enjoy (almost) alone.*

 You know a beach is secret when you can only access it by foot.
-Alexandria Bay is completely off the beaten track nestled between Hell’s Gate and Lion’s Rock in the Noosa National Park.
-Literally, all you’ll need is a towel and sunscreen to discover this beach (technically it’s a nudist beach so prudes beware).
+Alexandria Bay is completely off the beaten track nestled between Hell’s Gate and Lion’s Rock in Noosa National Park.
+Literally, all you’ll need is a towel and sunscreen to discover this beach (technically it’s an unofficial nudist beach so prudes beware).
 Here, you’re guaranteed a private patch of sand to call home and a few cute surfers to watch from your perch.

 Point Cartwright Beach

 Just when you thought there were no secrets in Buddina, there’s the Carties or Point Cartwright Beach, a hidden gem that the locals prefer to keep under their broad-brimmed hat.
 Once you’ve had enough of the sand and the surf, wander up the hill towards the Point Cartwright lighthouse to toast the sunset and watch the surf action below.

 Shelly Beach on Caloundra’s coastline is a marine biologist’s dream with countless rock pools to get your Robinson Crusoe on.
 Teeming with sea cucumbers, barnacles and periwinkles, there’s over 20 types of marine species to put under your microscope.
 Throw down a towel, soak up the sun and when things get too hot, dip your feet into the rock pools to cool off.